big-image

 • Peter's Honey Fig trees produce beautiful, shiny fruit that is greenish-yellow when ripe.

-• Peter's Honey Figs are very sweet with dark amber flesh.
+• Peter's Honey Figs are very sweet with dark amber pulp.

 • A warm location with southern exposure is required for ripening fruit in the maritime Northwest.